EvHaus/doby-grid/README.md

 ### Limitations

-- If your grid is rendered inside an invisible element, or an element that is resized - you will need to manually call "resize()" to correct the rendering.
+- If your grid is rendered inside an invisible element, or an element that is resized - you will need to manually call the `resize()` method to correct the rendering.
 Window resizing is auto-detected however.
+- Due to the way Doby Grid handles the caching of data, it is not enough to remove the grid element from view when you want to discard it.
+You must call the `destroy()` method.
+Otherwise you will be left with a large memory leak.

 ---